GENE 104Q. Law and the Biosciences. 3 Units.

 GENE 284.
 Medical Genetics Seminar.
 1 Unit.

-Presentation of genetics research and cases from the medical genetics and biochemical genetics services.
-Course may be completed online or in person.
-Non-GC students: please contact the instructor when you enroll.
+Presentation of clinical and research topics in human genetics, followed by case presentations from the medical genetics and biochemical genetics services.
+Course may be completed online or in-person.
+Non-GC students: Please contact the instructor when you enroll.

 Same as: CHPR 284